Sugar Skull Art

 I'm excited to offer you the opportunity to color in my sugar skull art!
 My downloadable Sugar Skull Coloring Book contains 21 coloring pages that you can print and color as many times as you want (for personal, non-commercial use only).

-Many of the designs in my Sugar Skull Coloring Pages are the very same skulls you can purchase on merchandise and see in my 2016 Sugar Skull Calendar.
 If you love to color, here's your chance to collaborate with me by coloring in my intricate line art!

 I have also published two books featuring sugar skulls and Day of the Dead imagery.
 Both books are unique (and different from the coloring pages above), so you won't find any repeats!
 They can be purchased in stores and online.
 Click below to preview the inside pages!